-When computing the CRPS skill score for (Gneiting et al., 2004 (page 450)) the reference CRPS statistic is computed using the climatological mean and standard deviation directly.
-When computing the CRPS skill score for (Hersbach, 2000 (page 451)) the reference CRPS statistic is computed by selecting equal-area-spaced values from the assumed normal climatological distribution.
+When computing the CRPS skill score for (Gneiting et al., 2004 (page 462)) the reference CRPS statistic is computed using the climatological mean and standard deviation directly.
+When computing the CRPS skill score for (Hersbach, 2000 (page 463)) the reference CRPS statistic is computed by selecting equal-area-spaced values from the assumed normal climatological distribution.
 The number of points selected is determined by the cdf_bins setting in the climo_cdf dictionary.
 The reference CRPS is computed empirically from this ensemble of climatology values.
-If the number bins is set to 1, the climatological CRPS is computed relative to a single model rather than a climatological distribution.
+If the number bins is set to 1, the climatological CRPS is computed using only the climatological mean value.
+In this way, the empirical CRPSS may be computed relative to a single model rather than a climatological distribution.